-The Upper Allen Police Department completed its on-site assessment by assessors of the Pennsylvania Law Enforcement Accreditation Commission (PLEAC) on April 27, 28 and 29, 2010.
+The Upper Allen Police Department completed its second on-site assessment by assessors of the Pennsylvania Law Enforcement Accreditation Commission (PLEAC) on April 17, 18 and 19, 2013.
 The unanimous recommendation of certified assessors was for the Upper Allen Police Department to receive full accreditation status at the next scheduled PLEAC meeting.
-On July 10, 2010 PLEAC met and voted to grant full accreditation status to the Upper Allen Township Police Department.
+On June 26, 2013 PLEAC met and voted to grant full accreditation status for an additional three (3) years to the Upper Allen Township Police Department.

 The PLEAC recognition is a coveted award that symbolizes professionalism, excellence and competence in the law enforcement profession.
 The Upper Allen Township community can take pride in their department knowing it represents the very best is Pennsylvania law enforcement.